squirrel-prover/squirrel-prover/documentation/sphinx/source/declarations.rst

    Declare a :gdef:`bi-system` whose actions are obtained by translating :n:`@process`, which may use bi-terms.
-   The obtained single systems can be referred to as :g:`system_id/left` and :g:`system_id/right`.
+   The obtained :gdef:`single systems<single system>` can be referred to as :g:`system_id/left` and :g:`system_id/right`.
    The left (resp. right) single system corresponds to the process obtained by taking the left (resp. right) projections of all bi-terms